-Light also plays a vital role in parrots/birds eggs laying capability.
+Light also plays a vital role in parrots/birds’ eggs laying capability.

 Birds detect light from the pineal gland and stimulate the brain which sends a message to the hypothalamus which in response produce estrogen or other hormones to initiate mating or egg-laying (even with an out mate.
 But eggs are not fertilized in any case)

 Birds need more extended photoperiod ( It is the interval in a 24-hour period during which an animal is exposed to light) compared to some animals.
 As spring approaches, nights become shorter, and day length increases.
-This is the best time for birds to lay eggs and raise young ones because food supply increases dramatically.
+This is the best time for birds to lay eggs and raise young ones because the food supply increases dramatically.

 However, in our homes, domestic birds are nearly exposed to longer light hours as we turn on lights inside the cage, and due to this, the bird’s cycle can be out of sync with the seasons.
 This means they can undergo an egg-laying process at any time of the year.
 The professional breeder uses artificial light to initiate parrots and other birds’ breeding cycles to gain maximum progeny from birds.

-Light hours are among the most influential cues, but reproductive activity can be prompted by other things, such as environment or stress.
+Light hours are among the most influential cues, but reproductive activity can be prompted by other things, such as the environment or stress.
 Day length is the most vital cue for temperate animals.
-Still, bird species originated in tropical climates, jungle or arid, where day length is relatively constant and has evolved to other signals.
+Still, bird species originated in tropical climates, jungles, or arid, where day length is relatively constant and has evolved to other signals.